Scheana Marie And Mike Shay Divorce: He’s Ready To Date After Split

 “In Scheana’s previous relationship she carried the weight, in regards to finances and responsibility,” the source continued.
 “It’s refreshing to see her with somebody who matches her own ambition and work ethic.”

-Scheana Marie and Robert Parks Valletta confirmed their dating relationship last month with a red carpet appearance at the Bronzeville premiere.
+Scheana Marie and Robert Parks-Valletta confirmed their dating relationship last month with a red carpet appearance at the Bronzeville premiere.

 “[Scheana Marie] spent the past year putting all of her energy into her marriage, neglecting her own needs,” said the source.
 “The stress of the relationship had caused her to dip a bit below her comfortable body weight, so she’s been working with her trainer, Seth Browning, on a food plan to get back to a healthy place.”